Welcome to the guide on how to save money, time and confusion when travelling in and from/to The Netherlands by train.

 It's also why reservations are not available on national train services that operate wholly in The Netherlands; which is a plus for rail pass users who can hop on and off any of these trains.

-Wi-fi is available on all express InterCity (IC) trains, except for the for the InterCity Direct services which use the high speed line.
+Wi-fi is available on all express InterCity (IC) trains and the Intercity Direct trains

 It's also available on the newer trains used for the local Sprinter services.